Goonda

-"Goonda" is a term used in the Indian subcontinent for a hired criminal.
+"Goonda" is a term used in the Indian subcontinent for hired criminals and gangsters.
 It is both a colloquial term and defined and used in laws, generally referred to as Goonda Acts.

 Etymology

 The word possibly comes from the Hindi word guṇḍā (गुंडा, "rascal").
 There is also the identically-spelled Marathi word with a similar meaning, attested as early as the 17th century, and possibly ultimately having Dravidian roots.
 Another theory suggests that it originates from the English word "goon".
 However, the first English-language appearance of "goonda" (in British newspapers of the 1920s, with the spelling "goondah") predates the use of "goon" to mean criminal, a semantic change which seems to go back only as far as the 1930s comic strip character Alice the Goon.
-Related terms are goonda-gardi and gundai, roughly meaning bully-boy tactics, gang violence or gang warfare.
-Another is goonda tax, referring to bribes or money extorted in a protection racket.
-Another term is goonda raj which means that the government of a region is being governed by gang affiliated politicians and has high levels of crime and gang violence and those politicians who have affiliations with gangs are called dabang netas meaning bully leaders or bahubalis meaning strong-armed men or strongmen.
+Related terms are goonda-gardi, goondagiri, gundai and goondaism roughly meaning bully-boy tactics, gang violence or gang warfare.
+Another is goonda tax, referring to money extorted in a protection racket.
+Another term is goonda raj (literally: 'goonda regime') which refers to a criminalized nexus (or "mafia") of government officials, elected politicians, business interests and other entities (such as law-enforcement authorities, non-governmental organization, trade unions and criminal organizations).